FAQ

 What does Pro cost?

-Three ninety-nine per week, six ninety-nine per month, forty-nine ninety-nine per year (saves about forty percent), or one ninety-nine once for a lifetime license.
-Weekly, Monthly, Annual, and Lifetime all unlock Pro; Lifetime keeps access to the Pro features that existed when you bought it.
-There is no family subscription in V1; no-install share links are the V1 family-and-pickup surface.
+Three ninety-nine per week, six ninety-nine per month, or forty-nine ninety-nine per year (saves about forty percent).
+Weekly, Monthly, and Annual all unlock Pro.
+There is no family subscription in V1; no-install share links are the V1 family-and-tracking surface.

 How often we check your flights